maciejkuran/UnitConverted/README.md

             for loops) where I pointed the first looped element among 'options1' & 'options2', which is the 'options1[0]' & 'options2[0]'.
 Just a reminder that robots count from 0 instead of 1.

-Logically, the chosen unit by the user will always be the first one - [0].
+Logically, the chosen unit by a user will always be the first one - [0].

 Based on if statements the browser knows what to do and what functions should be invoked.